neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 In this example, the GMP algorithm is applied to all parameters, starting from an initial sparsity of 5% and gradually increasing to 80% over 30 epochs, as indicated by the `GMPruningModifier` element.
 Over the final 6 epochs (epoch 50-55), quantization is applied, as indicated by `QuantizationModifier`.

-Note that this Recipe is an example.
-You can find a pre-made Sparsification Recipe for YOLOv5s in [SparseZoo](https://sparsezoo.neuralmagic.com/models/cv%2Fdetection%2Fyolov5-s%2Fpytorch%2Fultralytics%2Fcoco%2Fpruned_quant-aggressive_94).
+Note that this Recipe is a simple example.
+You can find a state-of-the-art Sparsification Recipe for YOLOv5s in [SparseZoo](https://sparsezoo.neuralmagic.com/models/cv%2Fdetection%2Fyolov5-s%2Fpytorch%2Fultralytics%2Fcoco%2Fpruned_quant-aggressive_94).

 </details>